mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 HEIGHT, WIDTH, CHANNEL = frame.shape
 ```

-This just gives us some useful information from the frame like the shape and height.
+This just gives us some useful information from the frame like the width and height.

 ## Displaying our frames
 I tend to put this section at the bottom of the while loop, however I always include it first so we can see what we're working with.